lindan113/RiskProp/README.md

 # RiskProp

-1.English Version
+## 1.English Version

+Dataset Discription
 (1) Dataset Name:
-	Ethereum transaction network (with partial labels)
+	Risk propagation of Ethereum transactions

 (2) Description
 	Our work shares phishing account information from Etherscan.
-In addition, we share the RiskProp algorithm for detection in our work (RiskProp: Account Risk Rating on Ethereum via De-anonymousScore and Network Propagation).
+In addition, we share the RiskPro algorithm for detection in our work (RiskProp: Account Risk Rating on Ethereum via De-anonymous Score and Network Propagation).
 We crawled the phishing accounts in Ethereum from December 1, 2019 to December 31, 2019 and their first-order and second-order nodes from https://etherscan.io/accounts/label/phish-hack, and got a total of 243 phishing accounts.
 Due to the limitation of memory size, we collect 10 accounts with recent transactions from these first-order nodes, and collect all the first-order neighborhood of these selected accounts as the second-order nodes.The second-order transaction network of phishing nodes consists of  1.19 million accounts and 4.13 million transactions.

 (3) Update Log
 	We crawled the phishing accounts in Ethereum from December 1, 2019 to December 31, 2019

 (4) Contents
 	a. all_hash_0_hop_803_labels.csv
 	Discription: this file contains the information of training and testing accounts, and it is used for result vertification.